21 month old hitting other kids

 In fact, forcing preverbal toddlers to take turns often backfires and triggers hitting.
 How?
 They don’t really understand what’s happening very well, and the more they have things taken from them without being able to express their outrage over having to give up the toy, the more likely they are to grab things from each other.

-In other words, we think we’re teaching our kids to share, or at least to take turns, but when we force our child to give a coveted object to another child – or worse yet, wrest it from his grasp – we’re teaching our child that he really isn’t safe in this situation, because someone may grab his toy away at any time – even his usually trustworthy mommy!
-He may well adopt this aggressive behavior towards others, but at the very least he will find it more difficult to feel generous about sharing.
+In other words, we think we’re teaching our kids to share, or at least to take turns, but when we force our child to give a coveted object to another child, or wrest it from his grasp, we’re teaching our child that he really isn’t safe in this situation, because someone may grab his toy away at any time – even his usually trustworthy mommy!
+At best, he will find it more difficult to feel generous about sharing.
+At worst, he may become aggressive towards others, since he clearly has to look out for #1 in this threatening situation.

 So what can we do?
 My preference is a playgroup rule that the child with the toy can use it as long as they like.
 In other words, their turn goes as long as they want.
 If the other child has a hard time waiting, the adults "help" the child wait by helping her express any upset and then finding something else to do.
 Once children understand this rule, they no longer feel so possessive of things because they know they're in control of how long they use it.
 The adults aren't modeling "grabbing" things from them to give someone else a turn.
 So the children become more generous.
 In fact, they get the actual experience of how great if feels to be generous, because when they're actually done with a toy, they give it to the child who is waiting.
 That warm interaction reinforces their tendency to generosity.